 Berkeley had a growth spurt after the 1906 earthquake, as hundreds of people fled San Francisco seeking refuge in Berkeley.
 Then Berkeley had another big period of growth during World War II, when many moved to the area to work in war-related industries, such as shipbuilding.
 After World War II, Berkeley continued to grow at a moderate pace.
 In the 1960s, Berkeley was identified with social unrest and change, and in the 1970s, Berkeley residents began to move to the suburbs.
 From the 1980s to present, housing costs and the cost of living began to rise in Berkeley.
 Today, sales of homes are slow, but tourism to the area hasn't died.
 Berkeley is an attraction for both tourists from abroad and people from neighboring communities, as it is one of the most culturally diverse spots in the Bay Area.

-We are Berkeley injury attorneys, and in injury cases, we work on a contingency fee basis, which means that no legal fees are owed, unless we obtain a recovery on your behalf.
-Willoughby Brod, LLP represents small businesses in Berkeley and the surrounding area, not large corporations and not insurance companies.
+We are Berkeley injury attorneys, and in injury cases, we work on a contingency fee basis, which means that no legal fees are owed, unless we obtain a recovery on your behalf. the Brod Law Firm represents small businesses in Berkeley and the surrounding area, not large corporations and not insurance companies.
 We take pride in resolving the disputes of our clients in the most effective and efficient manner possible.

 Directions to our San Francisco office from Berkeley are as follows: Take the Bay Bridge to San Francisco and exit at Fremont Street.
 Merge onto Fremont Street and turn left onto Mission Street.
 Turn right onto Anthony Street and take the first right onto Jessie Street.
 The office is at 96 Jessie St.